r-lib/watcher/README.md

 - `kqueue` on BSD
 - `File Events Notification` on Solaris/Illumos

-Watching is done asynchronously in the background, without blocking the session.
+Watching is performed asynchronously in the background, without blocking the session.

 - Watch files, or directories recursively.
-- Log activity, or run an R function every time a change event occurs.
+- Log activity, or call an R function, upon every change event.

 ## Installation